-Amy's love of travel evolved from her overwhelming instinct for adventures that pushed her outside her comfort zone and her wonder of the natural world.
+Amy's love of travel evolved from her love of adventure that pushed her outside her comfort zone and her wonder of the natural world.
 She set off to Alaska to sea kayak the Prince William Sound and backpack 80 miles in the Chugach Mountain Range, summit Mount Rainier in Washington State, surf the coasts of Florida, California, and those of frigid New England, and became a canoe trip guide in the Florida Everglades.
 Finally she managed to take these adventures to the worldwide stage by embarking on surfing adventures to Costa Rica, the Baja Sur in Mexico, and Ecuador, hiking the Inca Trail to Machu Picchu, honeymooning in the Galapagos, historical journeys in Poland, Sweden, and France, and ultimately finding herself working in travel and at the top of Mount Kilimanjaro.
 The people, the wildlife, and natural beauty of Tanzania kept her inspired to work preparing with thousands of Kilimanjaro trekkers to summit success.
-Since joining Audley Amy has been able to return to Tanzania to explore the Northern Safari Circuit and Zanzibar in depth as well as extensively travel in Rwanda and Uganda.
+Since joining Audley Amy has been able to return to Tanzania to explore the Northern Safari Circuit and Zanzibar in depth, trek for gorillas and chimpanzees in Rwanda and Uganda, and journey around Kenya’s many conservancy’s and coast!

 Recommend Amy to someone you know